Eliot D. Prescott was born January 21, 1965 in New Bedford,

 the annual Connecticut Judges' Institute.

-Since 1998, Judge Prescott has been an Adjunct Professor of Law at the University of Connecticut
+From 1998 to 2015, Judge Prescott was an Adjunct Professor of Law at the

-School of Law, where he teaches administrative law.
+University of Connecticut School of Law, where he taught administrative law.
 He is the

 co-author, along with Professor Colin C. Tait, of two legal treatises: